 A ‘high tea’ and a ‘low tea’ were names given to reference how the tea was taken.
 For workmen, they were dirty and just wanted a bite to eat and then get back to work – they usually stood at a counter or bar of sorts (high tea).
 Whereas, those at home had the luxury of making something of the occasion and had it seated with the tea tray placed at a lower level for convenience (low tea).

-The upper-class circles, adopted the ‘High Tea’ reference, to name their afternoon custom, as it sounded eloquent.Cake at Vic Falls
+‘High Tea’ was adopted by the upper class circles as it sounded eloquent.Cake at Vic Falls

 Over time, more thought was given to the tea time spread.
 Folk got creative and sandwiches were invented and these began to be served with other savoury treats along with the sweet.
 Scones have been there from the beginning and were served with butter, jam and clotted cream – and of course, how could we not mention cake!!!

-High Tea – A fun-filled experience where you get to feel quite posh and proper for a bit!
-Lol!Cake at Vic Falls
+High Tea is a fun-filled experience where you get to feel quite posh and proper for a bit.Cake at Vic Falls

 I am so happy the Victoria Falls Hotel has kept this traditional afternoon tea available for their visitors!